Although both these terms are used synonymously. Knowing the distinction is key to delivering efficient programs.

 Training is a systematic process focused on developing specific skills or practical knowledge.
 Aimed at improving performance in a particular task or job.

-It is often practical, job-specific.
-And focused on enhancing efficiency and effectiveness in a professional context.
+Often practical & job-specific, it’s focused at enhancing the efficiency & effectiveness in a professional context.

 Training is more about application than theory.
 Hence, making it an essential component for vocational or technical learning.